Daviesss/davie-ridescan-integration/README.md

 - Twilio SMS alert firing on stop and recovery
 - Live path plotter with red anomaly diamond overlaid at the stop position
 - RideScan dashboard updating with the new execution cycle in real time

+---

+## What I Learned

+**Elevated risk scores were explainable, not a pipeline bug.** During live Stage 3 runs, the RideScan dashboard repeatedly scored Warehouse-Perimeter-Inspection well above the platform's own Critical Threshold (peaking near 100, trend line sitting around 76–80), including a predictive "Early Wear Detected" flag.
+Rather than treat this as an unexplained anomaly, I traced it to two concrete, expected causes:

+- **Increased velocity relative to the calibration baseline.** The 15 calibration runs established a consistent cruise velocity and acceleration profile in `/cmd_vel` and `/odom`.
+Any live run that drives faster than that baseline shifts acceleration (derived via finite difference in `ridescan_safety_monitor_node`), compresses the time between waypoints, and skews the turn/deceleration signature RideScan learned for each phase  all of which are exactly the signals the calibration step was built to track.
+- **Odometry wheel slip.** Calibration assumes `/cmd_vel` and `/odom` move together in a consistent, correlated way.
+Slip breaks that correlation  the wheels are commanded one motion but the reported odometry doesn't cleanly track it  which is precisely the kind of subtle divergence a learned behavioral baseline is designed to catch that a simple rule-based check would miss.

+This distinction mattered: it confirmed the elevated scores were genuine behavioral deviations (the system working as intended), not an artifact of sim timing, batching, or a bug in my acceleration calculation.
+Being able to explain *why* a risk score fired, rather than just showing that it fired, is what actually demonstrates the value of a calibrated safety layer over a naive threshold check.

+**A local safety threshold below RideScan's own critical line is a deliberate, defensible design choice.** My `ridescan_safety_monitor_node` uses a local `risk_threshold` of 40, while RideScan's own dashboard draws its platform-defined Critical Threshold at 50.
+This wasn't an oversight  it's an intentional decision to bias the system toward earlier intervention.
+The robot halts and alerts a human operator before RideScan's own platform would even classify the run as critical, rather than waiting for the official critical designation.
+This reflects the broader lesson of the integration: RideScan is most valuable as an *independent* layer, and a safety-conscious integrator should be willing to act more conservatively than the platform's own default line, not just mirror it.

+## What I'd Build Next

+- **Automated baseline drift detection.** Rather than relying on manual inspection of the risk-score trend to spot "Early Wear Detected"-style patterns, I'd add a lightweight local check that flags when several consecutive batches trend upward even if no single batch crosses the safety-stop threshold  catching gradual degradation earlier than a hard cutoff can.
+- **Configurable per-phase thresholds.** Currently `risk_threshold` is a single global value.
+Since the calibration data already captures distinct phases (dock exit, straight segments, turns, arrival, return), a per-phase threshold would let the safety monitor be stricter during high-precision phases (like waypoint arrival) and more permissive during straight-line cruising.
+- **Closed-loop velocity moderation instead of hard stop.** Right now a threshold breach fully halts the robot.
+A next iteration could first attempt a velocity reduction in response to a moderate risk score, reserving the full safety stop for scores that remain elevated after slowing down  reducing unnecessary full-mission interruptions for borderline cases like the velocity/slip scenario above.
+- **Real-hardware validation.** This integration was built and calibrated entirely in Gazebo Sim.
+Running the same calibration-then-inference pipeline on physical hardware would surface real-world edge cases (actual wheel slip, real IMU noise, real network latency to the RideScan API) that a deterministic simulation can't fully replicate.